ivanreese/dust/README.md

 # Dust

+## Note to future Ivan

+The `main` branch is on a stable commit.
+The `wip` branch is an unfinished spike on new stuff that might be worth reviewing or might just be mulch for the grand composter of time.

+## What is Dust?

+* A programming environment where you don't think *systemically* — you think *improvisationally*.

 ## Building

 *If you'd like to hack on Dust and aren't sure how to set up these tools, reach out and I'll help you.*